Beachvillas at Ko Olina

 No analysis available

-Multiple remarks clearly advertise the building as approved for legal short-term/vacation rentals with stated minimum stays (6–7 nights), so STR is allowed with very high confidence.
+Many remarks explicitly state the building/units are approved for legal short-term or weekly/nightly vacation rentals with minimum stays (6–7 nights), so short-term rentals are allowed with very high confidence.

-Searched for 'mandatory hotel pool', 'required to participate', or 'cannot opt out' language and found none.
-Listings emphasize optional participation/owner use, so mandatory pool participation is false with high confidence.
+Searched for 'mandatory hotel pool', 'required to participate', or 'cannot opt out' language.
+Listings instead emphasize owners can use units, opt into management/rental programs, or have turnkey/transferable bookings; no language indicates mandatory participation, so mandatory pool is false with high confidence.

 No analysis available